Willard Scott, ‘Today’ show weatherman and resident merrymaker, dies at 87

 In a broadcasting career spanning six decades, he was best known for his role on “Today,” the popular NBC weekday morning program.
 He debuted in 1980 and immediately made his presence known, draping his 6-foot-3 frame in outrageous costumes.
 He once dressed up as Carmen Miranda, the Brazilian entertainer known for her outré fruit-covered hats and garish dresses.
 On Groundhog Day, he appeared as the rodent.

 His tomfoolery drew private scorn from “Today” show contemporaries and predecessors such as Hugh Downs, but Scott was unapologetic.
-“People said I was a buffoon to do it,” he told The New York Times.
+“People said I was a buffoon to do it,” he told the New York Times.
 “Well, all my life I’ve been a buffoon.
 That’s my act.”

 The centenarian segment began soon after he joined the show, when a friend asked Scott to wish a happy 100th birthday, live and in color, to his uncle.
 NBC bosses didn’t like the idea, but Scott went ahead with it.
 He was soon fielding about 200 requests a week.